Search This Blog

 Thursday, 23 March 2023

-Our Unique (Carbon) Footprint
+Our Unique (Carbon) Funeral Footprint

 By embracing our uniqueness as humans and considering our personal values and beliefs, we can make informed choices about our end-of-life arrangements that align with our environmental values.
 This can include opting for more eco-friendly funeral options, choosing a final resting place that aligns with our values, or engaging in green burial practices.

-1. Choose eco-friendly disposition options: As mentioned earlier, traditional funeral practices can have a significant environmental impact.
+As mentioned earlier, traditional funeral practices can have a significant environmental impact.
 However, there are now many eco-friendly options available, such as natural burial, alkaline hydrolysis and terramation (human composting).
 These options can minimize the use of harmful chemicals and reduce the carbon footprint of the funeral.

-2. Consider donating your body to science: Donating your body to science can be a meaningful way to contribute to scientific research and education.
+Donating your body to science can be a meaningful way to contribute to scientific research and education.
 This can help advance medical knowledge and potentially lead to new disease treatments.

-3. Support conservation efforts: You can leave a lasting legacy by supporting conservation efforts through your will or estate plan.
+You can leave a lasting legacy by supporting conservation efforts through your will or estate plan.
 This can include donating money to environmental organizations or leaving property for conservation purposes.

-4. Opt for a green funeral: Green funerals can include a natural burial that involves placing the body in a biodegradable coffin or shroud and burying it in a natural setting, such as a meadow or forest.
-This can help promote biodiversity and support local ecosystems.
-A service can be provided at a park or green graveyard to reduce our carbon footprint.
-The casket can be brought via a hearse bicycle as seen recently in France.
-Cutting down on travel for guests can help with our carbon footprint.
-Using seeded paper or biodegradable printed items can also help.
-See also our blog post on an Eco Funeral
+Green funerals can include choosing a natural burial that involves placing the body in a biodegradable coffin or shroud and burying it in a natural setting, such as a meadow or forest.
+Doing this can help promote biodiversity and support local ecosystems.

-5. Reduce waste and consumption during your life: By living a sustainable lifestyle during your life, you can minimize your environmental impact and leave a smaller footprint after you pass away.
+Reduce waste and consumption during your life: By living a sustainable lifestyle during your life, you can minimize your environmental impact and leave a smaller footprint after you pass away.
 This can include reducing waste, conserving resources, and supporting eco-friendly products and practices.

 Ultimately, recognizing our uniqueness as humans, we in the funeral industry can help create more meaningful and personalized end-of-life experiences that reflect the individuality of our clients while also minimizing our environmental impact.